By Talkwalker

 In the age of disinformation, don’t underestimate the value of trust.

-In fact, it’s more critical than ever.
-During the pandemic, with so much misinformation, and a lack of consistent clarity from credible sources, many consumers turned to the brands they loved for help.
+It’s more critical than ever.
+During the pandemic, we saw a rise in misinformation and a lack of consistent clarity from credible sources.
+This led many consumers to the brands they loved for help.

 The best way to build brand trust is through consistent, quality products, and messaging.